ChaitanyaZunzurkar/DSA-Problems/README.md

 # DSA-Problems
 Welcome to my DSA repository.
-Here I will be uploading all the DSA problems I will solve during the journey to master DSA.
+Here, I will be uploading all the DSA problems I solve during my journey to mastering DSA.